metakeule/speccer/spec/spec.md

 ******

+## FEATURE 3 recreate HTML and markdown export based on current spec.json

 RESPONSIBLE `mra`
 STATE `FULLY_IMPLEMENTED` LASTUPDATE `2013-11-12`
 DEADLINE `2013-11-12` ESTIMATEDHOURS `1`

-### recreate HTML and markdown export based on current spec.json

 Go into a folder that contains your spec and run